Warmer temperatures bring weeds to life, making late winter the perfect time to take preventative measures to keep weeds from taking over your lawn.

 - Follow the 1/3 rule.
 After your lawn begins to grow, cut off no more than 1/3 the length of the grass.
 Tall grass shades weeds and prevents the germination of weed seeds.

 - Overseed.
-A deep, thick lawn keeps weeds out.
+A deep, thick lawn crowds weeds out.

 Got questions about this article or any other garden topic?
 Go here now to post your gardening ideas, questions, kudos or complaints.
 We have gardening experts standing by to help you!